Female freelancers definitively break the wage gap

 Trend continues

 Since 2020, the catch-up of female freelancers has accelerated.
 Statistical models confirm that this structural development is expected to continue in the coming years.
-"For the first time in history, female professionals earn on average more per hour than their male colleagues.
+"For the first time in history, female professionals earn an average of more per hour than their male colleagues.
 This is a historic turning point," says Marion van Happen, CEO of HeadFirst Group.
-'Where ten years ago we still saw a wage gap of over ten percent against women, that gap has not only disappeared but has even reversed.
-With structural growth, we expect this lead to increase further.
+'Where ten years ago we still saw a wage gap of over ten percent against women, that gap has now not only disappeared but has even reversed.
+With structural higher growth, we expect this lead to increase further.
 For organizations, this means that investing in female talent is not just a matter of principle, but also crucial for attracting and retaining the best expertise.'

 Also read: The Social Network and entrepreneurs